 What is a Horizontal Perch?

-A horizontal perch is a wood or metal segment positioned horizontally in relation to the front wall of a birdhouse.
-It is a unique perch system with a base-plate, support-arm and rails that work together to support the perch.
+A horizontal perch is a wooden dowel segment positioned horizontally in relation to the front wall of a birdhouse.
+It is a unique perch system with a base-plate, support-arm, and rails that work together to support the perch.

-Commonly, nesting birds will use nearby objects for roosting to scope out sources of food.
+Nesting birds will commonly use nearby objects for roosting to scope out sources of food.
 Branches are often used as landing objects because they are close to a birdhouse or nest.

 The horizontal perch system is a design that uses a multi-design system.
 The parts include a base, rails, support arm and perch.

 what is a swoop-path?